 - A need to network with fellow Young Scientists and other colleagues

-The Young Scientist Committee and its sub-committee, the Young Scientist Mentor Protégé Subcommittee, are dedicated to developing exciting events and putting initiatives in motion that are tailored to meet the needs of Young Scientists within the CRS.
+The Young Scientist Committee is dedicated to developing exciting events and putting initiatives in motion that are tailored to meet the needs of young scientists within CRS.

 The Mission – Three Pillars of Support for Young Scientists

 The Young Scientist Committee (YSC) strives to provide students, early career scientists and professionals new to the delivery of bioactives with the following: